 Much of the intact riparian woodlands along larger creeks and some of their tributaries in the AOI (North Prong Creek, Red Oak Creek, Little Creek, and Bear Creek) occur within 100-year floodplains and are thus unlikely to be developed.
-These creeks and any impoundments along them provide habitat for state-listed threatened species including Wood Stork, White-faced Ibis, Louisiana pigtoe, sandbank pocketbook, Texas heelsplitter, and Trinity pigtoe, and federally proposed threatened species including alligator snapping turtle and Texas fawnsfoot.
+These creeks and any impoundments along them provide habitat for state-listed threatened species including Wood Stork, White-faced Ibis, Louisiana pigtoe, sandbank pocketbook, Texas heelsplitter, and Trinity pigtoe, federally proposed threatened species including alligator snapping turtle, Louisiana pigtoe, and Texas fawnsfoot, and federally proposed endangered species including the Texas heelsplitter.
 These riparian areas would likely continue to offer woodland habitat, as development within floodplains is minimized where practicable.
 As trees are desirable for residential properties, it is expected that removal of trees as part of residential development within the AOI will be minimized to the extent possible.
 For the purposes of this study, areas currently in use as cultivated cropland and low intensity urban development are considered to be vegetation and wildlife habitat, as these land types still offer opportunities for wildlife to travel and forage.